 No hunter can be said to be fully prepared without a good quality knife.
-A quality hunting knife can serve multiple roles for the serious hunter, from killing an animal to butchering its meat, the knife is perhaps one of the most important pieces of equipment anyone can carry when out hunting.
-For hundreds or even thousands of years knives have been a hunters best friend, and to this day it's a staple for anyone looking to spend time in the outdoors.
+A quality hunting knife can serve multiple roles for the serious hunter, from killing an animal to butchering its meat.
+The knife is, perhaps, one of the most important pieces of equipment anyone can carry when out hunting.
+For hundreds or even thousands of years, knives have been a hunter's best friend, and, to this day, it's a staple for anyone looking to spend time in the outdoors.

-As with most things that have existed for such a long time, there are many variations, styles and specialist uses for hunting knives.
-We know from first hand experience that it can be overwhelming to sort through the endless options available and decide on something that meets all of your requirements.
-To that end, we’ve composed this article to help you in your decision making process, we’ve tried to cover everything you’ll likely need to know about the humble hunting knife.
+As with most things that have existed for such a long time, there are many variations, styles, and specialist uses for hunting knives.
+We know from first-hand experience that it can be overwhelming to sort through the endless options available and decide on something that meets all of your requirements.
+To that end, we’ve composed this article to help you in your decision-making process, we’ve tried to cover everything you’ll likely need to know about the humble hunting knife.
 We’ve even tried out many knives and composed our list of the best hunting knives.

-Ontario Knife Company SP10 Raider Bowie Fixed Blade knife is a durable and razor sharp blade that has a usefulness that extends beyond being used as a hunting knife.
+Ontario Knife Company SP10 Raider Bowie Fixed Blade knife is a durable and razor sharp blade that has a usefulness that extends far beyond being used as a hunting knife.

 The Haagen Fixed Blade Hunting Knife is one the cheapest options available on this list, but that does not mean it's less capable.
-The blade is well proportioned and the grip incredibly comfortable, there isn't a lot missing from this knife and it's a bargain as well.
+The blade is well-proportioned and the grip incredibly comfortable.
+There isn't a lot missing from this knife, and it's a bargain as well.

 Everything about this knife screams quality, right down to the black powder finish on the blade.
-It is a clean and sleek looking knife that will look right at home in any hunters equipment.
+It is a clean and sleek-looking knife that will look right at home in any hunter's equipment.

 Hunting Knife History

-Apart from the massive technological breakthrough in form of metallurgy, the hunting knife remained largely unchanged for many hundreds of years, that was until Jim Bowie completely changed and revolutionised the knife.
+Apart from the massive technological breakthrough in form of metallurgy, the hunting knife remained largely unchanged for many hundreds of years, that was, until Jim Bowie completely changed and revolutionised the knife.
 Jim Bowie was a American legend and frontiersman.
-In his lifetime, Bowie modified and changed knives to meet his very specific requirements, taking design cues and influences from Finnish and Spanish hunting knives, as well as from butchers knives.
+In his lifetime, Bowie modified and changed knives to meet his very specific requirements, taking design cues and influences from Finnish and Spanish hunting knives, as well as from butchers' knives.

 In general terms, the design of the Bowie knife can be described as a large fixed blade sheath knife with certain characteristics which include a clipped point and cross guard.
-The Bowie knife design exploded in popularity after Jim won the now famous Sandbar fight, which turned the man and the knife into an American legend.
+The Bowie knife design exploded in popularity after Jim won the now-famous Sandbar fight, which turned the man and the knife into an American legend.
 You might be asking yourself at this point, what does this have to do with hunting knives?
-During the years after the rise of the Bowie knife, the Bowie style of knife became incredibly popular with trappers and hunters due to the knives impressive ability to butcher and skin game.
+During the years after the rise of the Bowie knife, the Bowie style of knife became incredibly popular with trappers and hunters due to the knife's impressive ability to butcher and skin game.
 Today, many hunting knives are still inspired by the Bowie design.

 The Modern Hunting Knife

 These days, when we discuss a hunting knife, it’s unlikely we’re referring to a knife that’s used to kill an animal.
-You will still find some forms of hunting performed with a knife, specifically wild boar hunting, however it’s often performed with a specialist hunting dagger, these daggers are specifically designed for stabbing.
+You will still find some forms of hunting performed with a knife, specifically wild boar hunting, however, it’s often performed with a specialist hunting dagger, these daggers are specifically designed for stabbing.
 A modern hunting knife is not specifically designed for stabbing, instead they tend to specialise in cutting and slicing.
 The term hunting knife encompasses a lot of design options, so it’s very difficult to point to one type and say definitively that this is the best hunting knife design.